kennib/solar-australia/website/README.md

 ---

-The amount of money tha can be made from the solar farms is
+The amount of money that can be made from the solar farms is
 ```
 profit = (min(energy-produced, energy-needed) * energy-price) - (solar-farm-cost * number-of-solar-farms)
 where (energy-price) = $0.12 per KWh